 WSSP Trend Analysis Green Paper

 A trend analysis is proposed as part of the strategic assessment of the Western Sydney Strategic Plan (WSSP).
-Biosis have been engaged to undertake this work, with assistance from the Open Lines consulting team.
+Biosis and RMIT University have been engaged to undertake this work, with assistance from the Open Lines consulting team.

 This green paper is intended to set out the key concepts, goals and requirements for the trend analysis.
 It is hoped that this will serve as a foundation for ongoing discussions and lead to a sound methodology for conducting and interpreting this analysis.